marklaroya/My-Python-Learnings/README.md

  This is the shebang line.
 It tells the operating system to use the Python 3 interpreter located at /usr/bin/python3 to execute the script.

-2.)Python Identifiers
+2. Python Identifiers
-Python identifier is a name used to identify a variable, function, class, module or other object.
+An identifier is the name used for variables, functions, classes, etc.

-Python Class names start with an uppercase letter.
-All other identifiers start with a lowercase letter.
+Class names start with uppercase letters.

-Starting an identifier with a single leading underscore indicates that the identifier is private identifier.

-Starting an identifier with two leading underscores indicates a strongly private identifier.

-If the identifier also ends with two trailing underscores, the identifier is a language-defined special name.
+Other names usually start with lowercase.

+Example:

+_name → private

+__name → strongly private

+__name__ → special name (like __init__)

 3.)Python Lines and Indentation